PannathornSathira/PannathornSathira.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Ex-intern data science at AIS, Student at SIIT Thammasat University
+subtitle: Ex-intern data science at AIS, Student at SIIT Thammasat University

 profile:
   align: right